codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 ### Configure `petsore project` to run on port 8010

+Run the `petsore project` as `Spring Boot App`.

-We shall run the `petsore project` on port 8010 instead of default port 8080
+> We shall run the `petsore project` on port 8010 instead of default port 8080

 `src/main/resources/application.properties`